shakeel-faiz/FF/04Apr-15/avi.md

+### Learn about the Audio Video Interleave (AVI) format, its key features and characteristics, pros and cons, and comparison with MP4.
+Discover when to choose AVI over MP4.

 ## What is AVI Format?

 AVI, which stands for Audio Video Interleave, is a video file format developed by Microsoft in 1992.
 It was designed to store both video and audio data within a single file, ensuring synchronized playback of audio and video.
 AVI files use the Resource Interchange File Format (RIFF), a general container format for multimedia data.
 As a native format to Microsoft Windows operating systems, AVI files can be easily opened using Windows Media Player.